We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Why We're The Experts

-• In writing this story, we considered every grill test we've conducted, as well as new research into Weber's full line of grills.
+• When writing this story, we considered every grill test we've ever conducted (that's a lot!).

 More Serious Eats Recipes